FASB Releases Updated Guidance on Long-Term Insurance Policies

-FASB Discusses Accounting for Long-Duration Contracts
+FASB Discusses Improvements to Insurance Company-Issued Long-Duration Contracts